 Creating your family is supposed to be romantic, but there is little romantic about infertility treatment.
 As a result, it takes some work to have a happy sex life while in infertility treatment.
 This is a reality for many people in treatment, but it is seldom discussed.
-Let’s flip the script and bring this subject out of the shadows in honor of Sexual Health Month and Day (Sept.
-4).
+Let’s flip the script and bring this subject out of the shadows.

 Making babies should be fun –involving lots of flirting, candles and mood music.
 Infertility treatment can be a real mood killer with all the charting, testing, and timed sex.
 It becomes harder and harder for many couples to maintain a healthy and happy sex life while going through infertility treatment.*

 We have been trying to get pregnant for 2 years.
 Sex has become nothing but a chore.
 My gynecologist said to have sex every day around when I ovulate, so I started charting my cycle obsessively and letting my husband know when we had to have sex.
 One time, I insisted on sex when he was sick with bronchitis.
 Nothing has worked and each month when I get my period I am depressed until it is time for us to start having sex again.
 There is no romance and no fun spontaneous sex in our life.
 I hate this.

 It’s important to note that loss of joy in sex is not a universal feeling for those who are in fertility treatment.
 Some report that timed intercourse associated with trying to conceive remains fun.
 Fertility struggles draw some couples emotionally closer together, which make intimacy more special.
 But those who feel a loss of sexual intimacy report feeling very alone because this is not a subject that is easily discussed.

 Reasons Why Infertility Treatment Affects Your Sex Life